5.7 Provisions

 The outstanding balance at the reporting date is considered as EAD by the Company.
 Considering that the PD determined above factors in amount at default, there is no separate requirement to estimate EAD.

 The Company don't have historical information and hence uses the PD default rates stated by external reporting agencies.
-Considering the different products and schemes, the Company has bifurcated Its loan portfolio Into various pools.
+Considering the different products and schemes, the Company has bifurcated its loan portfolio into various pools.

 LGD Rates have been considered based on proxy FIRB rates for all loans.

-The provision computed under ECL is lower when compared with the provision prescribed as per RBI norms taking into account the time lag between an account becoming non-performing, Its recognition as such, the realisation of the security and the erosion over time in the value of security charged,make provision against sub standard assets, doubtful assets and loss assets as provided by RBI norms.
-Hence provisioning is considered as per RBI guidelines.
+The provision computed under ECL is higher when compared with the provision prescribed as per RBI norms taking into account the time lag between an account becoming non-performing, its recognition as such, the realisation of the security and the erosion over time in the value of security charged,make provision against sub¬ standard assets, doubtful assets and loss assets as provided by RBI norms.Hence provisioning is considered as per expected credit loss model.

-The entity shall after taking into account the degree of well defined credit weaknesses and extent of dependence on collateral security for realisation, classify its lease/hire purchase assets, loans and advances and any other forms of credit into the following classes namely.standard.substandard.doubtful assets and Loss assets.
+The entity shall after taking into account the degree of well defined credit weaknesses and extent of dependence on collateral security for realisation, classify its lease/hire purchase assets, loans and advances and any other forms of credit into the following classes namely,standard,substandard,doubtful assets and Loss assets.

 For Loss assets,the entire asset shall be written off.
-If the assets are permitted to remain In the books for any reason, 100* of the outstandings is provided.
+If the assets are permitted to remain in the books for any reason, 100% of the outstandings is provided.

-Asset 6 Liability management
+Asset & Liability management

-Asset and Liability Management (AIM) is defined as the practice of managing risks arising due to mismatches in the asset and liabilities.
-Company's funding consist long term source with different maturity patterns and varying interest rates.
+Asset and Liability Management (ALM) is defined as the practice of managing risks arising due to mismatches in the asset and liabilities.
+Company’s funding consist long term source with different maturity patterns and varying interest rates.
 On the other hand, the asset book also comprises of loans of different duration and interest rates.
 Maturity mismatches are therefore common and has an impact on the liquidity and profitability of the company.
-It is necessary for Company’s to monitor and manage the assets and liabilities In such a manner to minimize mismatches and keep them within reasonable limits.
+It is necessary for Company’s to monitor and manage the assets and liabilities in such a manner to minimize mismatches and keep them within reasonable limits.

 The scope of ALM function can be described as follows: